 As humans, we naturally lack patience.
-This is even more true when it comes to innovation.
-We picture great innovations in our mind and we launch into those projects brimming with excitement and enthusiasm.
-But as the project wears on, the sparkle of a new idea starts to fade, and the pressures of deadlines, budgets, and results start to mount.
-We become increasingly impatient.
+This is even more true with innovation.
+We picture brilliant innovations in our mind and we launch into those projects brimming with excitement and enthusiasm.
+But as the project wears on, the sparkle of a new idea fades, and the pressures of deadlines, budgets, and results mount.
+We fail at understanding the law of patience.

 We want innovation to become a reality now—heck, yesterday.
 But the cold, hard truth is this: Innovation will take longer than you expect, and if innovation is indeed your goal, then you better get used to it.
 If you're hoping to create real innovation in your industry, embracing the law of patience will be a critical part of your success.

 One of the greatest threats to innovation is impatience.
 Managers and executives start to see the money, time, and resources add up and they lose sight of the progress being made.
 In response, they apply more pressure on the resources dedicated to the project.
 They set harder, less attainable deadlines.
 Mistakes get made, and decisions get rushed.
 A once promising and steadily progressing innovation falters, falls apart, and then fail—all because management wanted to see innovation done fast, not right.

 Innovation takes time—often, more time than we expect.
 In some cases, you might find that innovation takes years, or even decades, to move to the stage you once envisioned.
 Embracing innovation, however, means embracing patience along with it.
 When you're patient with the innovation process, you’ll find several key advantages.